ALTER TABLE¶

 .[ [ WITH ] TAG ( tag_name = 'tag_value' [ , tag_name = 'tag_value' , ... ] ) ] [ , ...]

 Adds a new column.
-You can choose to specify a default value, inline constraint, masking policy, and/or one or more tags.
+You can specify a default value, an inline constraint, a collation specification, a masking policy, and/or one or more tags.

 If you are not sure if the column already exists, you can specify IF NOT EXISTS when adding the column.
 If the column already exists, ADD COLUMN has no effect on the existing column and does not result in an error.